lovindata/blog/docs/posts/1/index.md

 ---
 title: "Image Super-Resolution: DAT (Dual Aggregation Transformer) the new goat for Pythonistas? 🐍"
-date: 2024-02-21
+date: 2024-03-17
 categories:
   - Python
   - Library
 ---

 As a Python aficionado, I sought to leverage my programming acumen to enhance cherished images.
-Armed with the powerful **Pillow** library, I embarked on this mission, only to be met with disappointment 😑 when the results from the conventional **resize** method yielded subpar quality – a far cry from the vibrant images I envisioned.
+Armed with the powerful **Pillow** library, I embarked on this mission, only to be met with disappointment 😑 when the results from the conventional `resize` method yielded subpar quality – a far cry from the vibrant images I envisioned.
 In this article, I am excited to unveil a groundbreaking solution.
 Say goodbye to lackluster results and hello to superior image quality! 🫨

 <!-- more -->